Reliable Detection of Doppelg\"angers based on Deep Face Representations: Experimental Setup

 In the proposed detection system, the \emph{dlib} algorithm \cite{King2009} is applied for face detection and facial landmark extraction.
 Deep face representations are extracted using the well-known open-source ArcFace \cite{Deng19} system with a pre-trained model r50-am-lfw.
 The ArcFace algorithm is a widely used DCNN that has been shown to obtain competitive biometric performance on many challenging databases.
 The extracted feature vectors consist of 512 floating-point values.
-After the calculation of the differential feature vectors of the probe and target images, the \emph{libsvm} library \cite{libsvm} is used to train SVMs employing standard parameters.
-Trained SVMs generate a normalised attack detection score in the range $[0,1]$, 0 meaning a higher probability for being a mated comparison and 1 to be a image pair of doppelgängers.
+After the calculation of the differential feature vectors of the probe and target images, a python standard scaler is trained using the feature vectors of the training set.
+This scaler is then applied to the feature vectors for training as well as testing.
+Subsequently, the \emph{libsvm} library \cite{libsvm} is used to train SVMs employing standard parameters.
+Trained SVMs generate a normalised detection score in the range $[0,1]$, 0 meaning a higher probability for being a mated comparison and 1 to be a image pair of doppelgängers.

 During training, two different morphing algorithms are employed, see figure~\ref{fig:morph_example}: \begin{itemize} \item FaceFusion\footnote{\url{www.wearemoment.com/FaceFusion/}}, a proprietary morphing algorithm. \item UBO, the morphing tool of University of Bologna, as used \eg in \cite{Ferrara2018}. \end{itemize} It can be seen that for both algorithms the generated morph, \ie the synthetic doppelgänger face image, retains the outer facial region of the target subject.
 This is reasonable, since doppelgängers usually imitate things like hair style or accessories, \cf figure~\ref{fig:ex}.
 For both algorithms fixed blending and warping factors of 0.5 are used, \ie the target and the source image each contribute 50\% to the inner facial region in the doppelgänger image.